 - Coconut sugar caipirinha – made with coconut sugar so less sweet but worth a try

-Have fun with this Taste of Summer Tinto de Verano recipe!
+Have fun with this Tinto de Verano recipe!
 Made a recipe tag @thetortillachannel on Instagram or PIN on Pinterest.

 I love comments so let me know what you think in the comment box below.

 Want to extend Summer?
 A little bit of sunshine that will brighten your day?
-Easy.
-We are making a taste of Summer Tinto de Verano.
-Lets get started!
+Try this super easy tinto de verano recipe a Spanish red wine cocktail.